 A Nutrition Guide for Mamas

 I’m sure many of you are worried about your nutrition and just how that affects your baby.
 But, there’s no need to worry!
 Producing highly nutritious breast milk for your baby is easier than auto ordering your diapers on amazon (and that’s a breeze!).
+Lets dive into the nutrition!

 There is no need for a special breastfeeding diet.
-There are really only 2 major exceptions to be aware of: 1) avoiding breastfeeding with excess intake of alcohol and 2) choosing fish lower in methylmercury levels (such as salmon, canned light tuna, shrimp, pollock).
+There are really only 2 major exceptions to be aware of.
+1) avoiding breastfeeding with excess intake of alcohol and 2) choosing fish lower in methylmercury levels (such as salmon, canned light tuna, shrimp, pollock).

 Your breastfeeding diet order is to simply eat a diet with a variety of foods.
 With the general recommendation to continue taking your prenatal vitamins.

 Pumping and dumping is for sure a thing of the past.
-An occasional glass of wine or a bottle of beer is acceptable while breastfeeding, but alcohol does pass into your breastmilk so heavy drinking is best avoided.
+An occasional glass of wine or a bottle of beer is acceptable while breastfeeding.
+However, alcohol does pass into your breastmilk so heavy drinking is best avoided.
 If you want to avoid exposing your baby to any alcohol, the simple rule is: let it clear from your system by waiting 2 hours for each (reasonably) sized drink.
 (Yes, you can still have that glass of wine!)

 Worried that your baby is gassy?
 Well, unfortunately for you and everyone else around, gas in a breastfed baby is NORMAL, just not very glamorous.
 She is responding to the natural goodness in your breastmilk.
 But if she is overly fussy, you can start to keep track of any spicy, high fiber, or dairy containing foods that may be related to baby gas.
-Keep a food journal and jot down how your baby reacts each day to determine if what you’re eating is affecting your baby in any way.
+Keep a food journal and jot down how your baby reacts each day.
+This can help to determine if what you’re eating is affecting your baby in any way.

 Kale, spinach, beans, onions, garlic, peppers or spicy foods cause gas, while many babies tolerate these foods just fine.
 Every baby is different, just be aware.